Grape variety: 90% MOURVEDRE - 10% GRENACHE

 Vintage: The horrific weather conditions that affected so many of our brothers in various regions fortunately did not reach us here.
 The 2016 vintage was healthy, hot and balanced but severely lacking in precipitation.
 The drought however, had no impact on the quality of the wine; 2016 produced small-sized grapes high in quality and with great potential.
 However, this dry weather did have an impact on the yield: these small berries produce less juice and we therefore experienced a 20% drop.

-Harvest: Hand picked grapes with a small team of pickers.
+Yield: Handpicked grapes with a small team of pickers.
 This allows us to stretch out picking dates, to maximize the opportunity of harvesting each variety at its best moment of maturity.
-Selection and triage of grapes made in the vineyard (if necessary) Our goal is to pick all grapes at minimum 13.5 degrees natural.
-Harvest started at September the 12th, and finished at October the 5th.
+Strict selection in the vineyard and picking out of individual grapes bunches, if necessary.
+30 hectoliters per hectare.

 Bandol Appellation - Provence